What led to Danny Masterson’s rape retrial and what happens next

 Masterson's lawyers didn't address the verdict immediately after it happened, but they're likely to appeal.

-A judge in the second trial allowed the prosecution to say directly that Masterson gave all three women illegal substances before raping them, in what may be the biggest difference from the first trial.
-Previously, this could only be implied when the women testified to feeling disoriented, losing memory and going unconscious to a degree that could not be explained by the alcohol they had consumed.
+A judge in the second trial allowed the prosecution to say directly that Masterson drugged all three women before raping them, in what may be the biggest difference from the first trial.
+Previously, the drugging could only be implied when the women testified to feeling disoriented, losing memory and going unconscious to a degree that could not be explained by the alcohol they had consumed.

 “The defendant drugs his victims to gain control.
 He does this to take away his victims’ ability to consent,” Deputy District Attorney Ariel Anson told jurors during her closing argument May 16.

-The defence says there is no such evidence beyond the women’s stories, and suggested the prosecution was using the stories because of the absence of evidence of any force or violence.
+The defense says there is no such evidence beyond the women's stories, and suggested the prosecution was using the stories because of the absence of evidence of any force or violence.
+Defense attorney Philip Cohen made clear to jurors that ”there is no drugging charge."

 Masterson is a prominent member of the church.
-All three of his accusers are former members who grew disillusioned with the institution in the aftermath of their alleged assaults, saying that church officials told them what had happened to them was not rape, and that its policies prevented them from going to police.
-The church vehemently denied having any such policy.
+All three of his accusers are former members who grew disillusioned with the institution in the aftermath of their alleged assaults.

+Scientology said in a statement that “the Church has no policy prohibiting or discouraging members from reporting criminal conduct of anyone—Scientologists or not—to law enforcement,” and that it “explicitly demands Scientologists abide by all laws of the land.”

-The prosecution’s expert, Claire Headley, is a former official in Scientology leadership who became a staunch church foe, suing it in 2009 over her experience.
-The defence had on its witness list Hugh Martin Whitt, a current high-level Scientologist who is Headley’s estranged stepfather, though did not call him or any other witnesses before resting.
+The prosecution's expert, Claire Headley, was a former official in Scientology leadership who became a staunch church foe, suing it in 2009 over her experience.
+(A federal court rejected claims from Headley and her husband, saying they had not provided enough evidence that the church had engaged in forced labor and violated human trafficking laws and that they had many chances to leave the leadership group known as the Sea Org.
+An appeals court upheld the decision.)

 The woman said that when she stopped by Masterson's house to pick up a set of keys in 2003, he gave her a drink that left her sick and badly disoriented, and raped her in his bedroom upstairs.
 She first filed a police report, which did not lead to an arrest, in 2004.
 She returned to authorities in 2016.